5 disadvantages of working from home and proven strategies to overcome them

 5. Poor work-life balance

-1. Introduce a routine
+1. Introduce routine

-3. Maintaining a work-life balance
+3. Maintain work-life balance

 4. Keep in touch with colleagues